 For those that arrive safely, the struggle often doesn’t end.
 Government agencies and infrastructure have proven unable to cope with the sheer number of people arriving and needing help.
 It’s up to private individuals and organisations to take up the slack and help the many thousands of refugees and migrants already in Europe and who are arriving daily.

 What does the Refugee Project involve?

 Projects Abroad has partnered with local organisations operating in southern Italy to work directly with refugees and migrants.

 Our main focus is on ‘second response’ work, helping refugees and migrants, particularly children, access services and support as they adjust to their new lives.
-We work in various locations in and around Calabria, where refugees and migrants have been relocated and housed.
-Refugees and migrants also have to attend special language and culture classes.
-A large variety of skills and expertise are needed at this placement.
+We work in various locations in and around the city of Calabria and the village Camini, where refugees and migrants have been relocated and housed.
+A large variety of skills and expertise are needed at these placements.

-There is also space on this project for volunteers to contribute their own ideas of how to help, whether through translation work, assisting the elderly or volunteering at city halls.
+There is also space on this project for volunteers to contribute their own ideas of how to help, based on the current needs of the placement.
 Due to the urgent and unpredictable nature of this project, there is room for volunteers to use their own initiative in collaboration with the local partners and staff.